COVID-19 Trade Impacts Resource Page

 Click here to learn more about the Sandler, Travis & Rosenberg Trade Report.

-The International Trade Commission has adopted interim regulations on the submission and consideration of petitions for duty suspensions and reductions under the American Manufacturing Competitiveness Act of 2016, which reformed the miscellaneous trade bill process.
+The International Trade Commission has submitted to Congress its preliminary report on the petitions for duty suspensions and reductions that have been filed with the ITC under the revamped miscellaneous trade bill process.

 The U.S. trade deficit in goods and services soared again in April, up 16.8 percent, as both imports and exports saw historic declines amid the COVID-19 pandemic.

 Dozens of additional goods are being excluded from the Section 301 additional tariff (currently 7.5 percent) on List 4A goods from China.
 Importers of covered goods should act now to obtain refunds of Section 301 tariffs paid on such goods since Sept.
 1, 2019.

 Effective June 5, 33 new entities in China and elsewhere were added to the Bureau of Industry and Security’s Entity List, which lists entities restricted from receiving U.S. exports of goods controlled under the Export Administration Regulations.

 U.S. Customs and Border Protection is proposing to modernize the custom broker regulations in 19 CFR 111 to professionalize the broker industry; formalize current practices, including those associated with the transfer of trade functions to CBP’s Centers of Excellence and Expertise; and adapt regulations to reflect technological advancements such as the creation and implementation of the Automated Commercial Environment.